Toronto streetcar system: Track switches

 As with most legacy streetcar systems in North America, the TTC uses single-point switches in special work throughout the system.
 In contrast, most light-rail systems use double-point switches, with a movable blade on each track.
 With single-point switches, the blade is only on the inner rail of the curve, and streetcars must have a rigid, continuous axle to pull the wheel on the outer rail through the curve without the blade.
 Thus, low-floor streetcars with split axles cannot operate through single-point switches.
 In the early days of the CLRV, Bochum wheels with rubber rings holding the axle caused derailments due to a lack of rigidity, and had to be replaced with SAB wheels.

 Streetcar switches are either manual or automatic.
-For automatic switches, there are loop antennae buried in the road and two transmitters onboard the vehicles.
+For automatic switches, there are loop antennas buried in the road and two transmitters onboard the vehicles.
 One transmitter is located at the front of the car to set and lock the switch; the second is at the rear to unlock the switch.
 (Note: This explanation is from several years prior to the delivery of the first Flexity Outlook streetcar.)
-Because of failing electronics, defective antennae, or the failure of the system to unlock after passage of a car, there is the risk of a streetcar taking the wrong path at a switch.
+Because of failing electronics, defective antennas, or the failure of the system to unlock after passage of a car, there is the risk of a streetcar taking the wrong path at a switch.

 In 2002, the TTC instituted a "stop, check, go" rule for all facing point switches.
 Streetcar operators, when approaching such switches, must stop and check the switch-blade setting before proceeding.
 In 2008, an operator forgot to make this check, which resulted in two streetcars colliding.
 About 2015, the TTC modified the "stop, check, go" process to include pointing a finger.
 Each streetcar operator, upon arriving at a facing switch-point, is to stop short of the switch, point with their finger toward the switch's position to confirm that the switch is aligned properly for the streetcar's intended movement, and then proceed.